 The last few years have seen record numbers of sailfish on the Pacific side.
 El Niño slowed the bite last year, but during the two previous years, records were broken for the number of releases in the Los Sueños and Marina Pez Vela tournaments.
 Last year in the Offshore World Tournament at Marina Pez Vela, the sailfish were noticeably absent, while marlin released records were crushed.

-Dorado or dolphinfish have started off as a bang this fishing season, showing what seems to be a recovery of the stocks that migrate through here.
+Dorado or dolphinfish are showing what seems to be a recovery of the stocks that migrate through here.
 Dorado is not only a beautiful fighting fish but also great table fare.

 Roosterfish are the Holy Grail inshore on the Pacific side, and are available there all year, unlike other areas.
 The average is 10-15 lbs, but 50-lb fish are common.
 Also available inshore are a large variety of snappers, grouper, jacks, African pompano and others.
 When the water is clear, wahoo and dorado venture close to shore.
 Roosters, snook, jacks and snapper can be taken here casting from the beach.